Ujjawal-afk/genai/README.md

-# 🚀 Project Name
+# 🚀 GenAI Project

-A short description of what your project does and why it exists.
+A chatbot app that makes life easy

 ---